 Being spontaneous can be a challenge

-Spontaneity during travel is great, but not so much when travelling as a big group.
+Spontaneity during travel is great, but not so much when traveling as a big group.
 If you want a little spontaneity in your trip, this is the time to perhaps separate from the group and have some healthy alone time.

 You don’t need to spend time all together 24/7.
 Not everyone will always want to do the same things, so it’s important to take a break from the rest of the herd every now and again.
 Splitting up, whether it’s for three hours or three days, will soothe mounting frustrations.
 Granny might want to take a cooking class, whereas Dad might rather explore a museum, for example, but not everyone has to join in.